New rigidity theorem of Einstein manifolds and curvature operator of the second kind: introduction

 The study of the Riemannian curvature operator of the second kind originated with Nishikawa’s conjecture \cite{Ni}, which states that a closed simply connected Riemannian manifold with a nonnegative curvature operator of the second kind is diffeomorphic to a locally symmetric space, and if the operator is positive, the manifold is diffeomorphic to a spherical space form.
 This conjecture was confirmed by Cao–Gursky–Tran \cite{CGT} under the assumption of two-positivity, and later strengthened by Li \cite{Li4} and Nienhaus–Petersen–Wink \cite{NP} under the weaker condition of three-nonnegativity.
 Further classification results under various curvature conditions of the second kind can be found in \cite{DFD,Li3,Li7,Li6,Li4,Li2,Li5,DF,NP}.

 In the context of Einstein manifolds, Kashiwada \cite{KT} showed that closed Einstein manifolds with a positive curvature operator of the second kind are constant curvature spaces.
 Li \cite{Li3} later proved that Einstein manifolds of dimension $n\ge4$ with $4\frac{1}{2}$-positive (resp.$4\frac{1}{2}$-nonnegative) curvature operator of the second kind are constant curvature spaces (resp. locally symmetric), using Brendle’s result \cite{Brendle}.
 Nienhaus, Petersen and Wink \cite{NP,NPWW} used the Bochner formula to show that $n$-dimensional compact Einstein manifolds with $k(<\frac{3n(n+2)}{2(n+4)})$-nonnegative curvature operators of the second kind are either rational homology spheres or flat.
 Dai-Fu \cite{DF} first established a novel Bochner formula on Einstein manifolds.
-Based on this, they proved that any closed Einstein manifold of dimension $n = 4$ or $n = 5$ or $n\ge8$ with $[\frac{n+2}{4}]$-nonnegative curvature operator of the second kind is a constant curvature space.
-The Bochner formula can also be used on compact Riemannian manifolds with $k$-positive curvature operator of the first kind, the latest results can be found at \cite{CMR,PW,BG,YZ,HZ}.
+Based on this, they obtained that a compact Einstein manifold must have constant curvature if its curvature operator of the second kind is $k$-nonnegative, where $k=1$ for $4\leq n\leq7$, $k=2$ for $8\leq n\leq10$ and $k=[\frac{n+2}{4}]$ for $n\geq11$.
+The Bochner formula can also be applied to compact Riemannian manifolds with $k$-positive curvature operator of the first kind.
+Recent progress in this direction is documented in \cite{CMR,PW,BG,YZ,HZ}.

 Recently, Li \cite{Li5} studied cone conditions of the curvature operator of the second kind, which satisfies